namespace-ee/react-calendar-timeline/rfcs/row-renderer/index.md

 - render vertical components that could cover more than 1 row
 - added layers might block some actions
 - adding stop propagation for item events (or any other layers)
+- item can't keep its state because of re-parenting

 There are tradeoffs to choosing any path.
 Attempt to identify them here.